 Many projects are already underway, with involvement from Government agencies, iwi, and the primary industries.

-An update of our work with the food and fibre sector on the Fit for a Better World roadmap was released at Fieldays in June 2021.
+An update of our work with the food and fibre sector on the Fit for a Better World roadmap was released in 2022.

 Explore our current projects or download the latest progress update to find out more.